Slavery in the British and French Caribbean: Abolition

 In 1811 on the island of Tortola in the British Virgin Islands, Arthur William Hodge, a wealthy slaveholder, plantation owner and Council member, became the first person to be hanged for the murder of an enslaved person.

 In 1833, the British Parliament passed the Slavery Abolition Act, permanently abolishing the instutiton of slavery in Britain's overseas colonies.
-The Act also stipulated that all formerly enslaved people would undergo a system of apprenticeship whereby they would work for their former enslavers for a period of time; how long this would last would be up to the government authorities in each British colony.
+The Act also stipulated that all formerly enslaved people would undergo a system of apprenticeship whereby they would work for their former owners for a period of time; how long this would last would be up to the government authorities in each British colony.
 On 1 August 1834 in Trinidad, an unarmed group of mainly elderly Black people being addressed by the Governor at Government House about the new apprenticeship laws, began chanting: "Pas de six ans.
 Point de six ans" ("Not six years.
 No six years"), drowning out the voice of the Governor.
 Peaceful protests continued until a resolution to abolish "apprenticeship" was passed and de facto freedom was achieved.
-This made Trinidad the first British colony with enslaved people to completely abolish the institution of slavery.
+This made Trinidad the first British colony with a slave population to completely abolish the institution of slavery.
 The successful resistance of the implementation of the full six-year term of the Apprenticeship system and Abolition of Slavery in Trinidad was marked by ex-slaves and free people of colour joining in celebrations through the streets in what became known as their annual Canboulay celebrations.
 This event in Trinidad influenced full emancipation in the other British colonies which was legally granted two years ahead of schedule on 1 August 1838.

 After Great Britain abolished the institution of slavery, it began to pressure other nations to do the same.
 France abolished the institution of slavery in 1848, in its colonies of Guadeloupe, Martinique, French Guiana and Réunion.